StephenRicher/HiCFlow/README.md

 ## Configuring HiCFlow

 The HiCFlow pipeline is fully controlled through a single configuration file that describes parameter settings and paths to relevant files in the system.
-HiCFlow is bundled with a fully configured small Hi-C dataset ([Wang et al., 2018](https://www.nature.com/articles/s41467-017-02526-9)) to test and serve as a template for configuring other datasets.
+HiCFlow is bundled with a fully configured small HiC dataset ([Wang et al., 2018](https://www.nature.com/articles/s41467-017-02526-9)) to test and serve as a template for configuring other datasets.
-The configuration file for this example dataset is shown below and can be found at `example/config/config.yaml`.
+The configuration file for the example dataset is provided at at [here](example/config/config.yaml).

 **Note:** If relative file paths are provided in the configuration file, then these are **relative to the working directory**.
 The working directory itself (defined by workdir) is relative to the directory ``snakemake`` is executed.